Shinsuke Nakamura: The Artist Collective (2019–2021)

-Alliance with Rick Boogs and Intercontinental Championship pursuit (2021–present)
+Championship pursuits (2021–present)

-On the January 8, 2021, episode of SmackDown, Nakamura competed in a gauntlet match to determine the challenger for the WWE Universal Championship at the Royal Rumble, defeating Rey Mysterio, King Corbin, and Daniel Bryan, the latter of whom he proceeded to shake hands with following Bryan's loss, before he lost to Adam Pearce after being assaulted by champion Roman Reigns and Jey Uso, turning face for the first time since 2018.
-The following week, Nakamura reverted to his original theme song for his entrance and cemented his face turn by insulting Jey Uso before defeating him in a match.
-At Royal Rumble on January 31, Nakamura entered No. 7 before he was eliminated by King Corbin.
-In March, Nakamura would be involved in Cesaro's feud with Seth Rollins after Rollins took Cesaro out of action.
-This led to a match between Nakamura and Rollins at Fastlane on March 21, where Nakamura lost to Rollins.
+On the January 8, 2021, episode of SmackDown, Nakamura competed in a gauntlet match to determine the challenger for the WWE Universal Championship at the Royal Rumble, defeating Rey Mysterio, King Corbin, and Daniel Bryan, the latter of whom he proceeded to shake hands with following Bryan's loss, before he lost to Adam Pearce after being assaulted by champion Roman Reigns and Jey Uso, turning face.

-On the May 14 episode of SmackDown, Nakamura lost to King Corbin, and attacked him after the match before stealing his crown, starting a feud between the two.
+At Royal Rumble on January 31, Nakamura entered at #7, but was eliminated by King Corbin.
+On the May 14 episode of SmackDown, after losing to Corbin, Nakamura attacked him before stealing his crown, starting a feud between the two.
 The next week, Rick Boogs became an ally of Nakamura, playing the guitar for him during his entrance.
 On the June 18 episode of SmackDown, Nakamura defeated Corbin in a "Battle for the Crown" match to become the new King.
-Now known as "King Nakamura", he defeated Corbin on the July 9 episode of SmackDown to qualify for Money in the Bank on July 18.
-At the event, Nakamura failed to win the match.
-On the August 13 episode of SmackDown, Nakamura defeated Apollo Crews to win the Intercontinental Championship for the second time in his career.
-He would have his only title defense as he retained over Apollo in a rematch on the September 24 episode of SmackDown.
+Now known as "King Nakamura", he defeated Corbin on the July 9 episode of SmackDown to qualify for the Money in the Bank ladder match at the titular event on July 18, which was won by Big E. On the August 13 episode of SmackDown, Nakamura defeated Apollo Crews to win his second Intercontinental Championship.
+He defeated Crews in a rematch on the September 24 episode of SmackDown to retain the title in his only successful defense.
 On the October 8 episode of SmackDown, just prior to the start of the King of the Ring tournament that night, Nakamura relinquished the crown.
 At Survivor Series on November 21, Nakamura defeated United States Champion Damian Priest by disqualification in a champion vs. champion match.
 On the February 18, 2022 (taped February 11) episode of SmackDown, Nakamura lost the title to Sami Zayn, ending his reign at 189 days.